Frequently Asked Questions

 3. I saved my application in a previous session.
 How do I get back to it?

-4. I clicked on "Save and Close" and now I can't get back to my application.
+4. I clicked on "Save" and now I can't get back to my application.
 What should I do?

-To get back to the sign-in page so you can access your application, click here.
-If you have problems, please call our senior director of Grantmaking Operations at 303-953-3672.
+To get back to the “Login” page, click here.
+If you have problems, please call Sara Guillaume, senior director of Grantmaking Operations at 303-953-3672.

 5. How do I submit attachments if I'm using the online system?